Ephemeral Keys for Gasless dApp UX: A Guide

 import { parseAbi, encodeFunctionData } from 'viem';

 // 1.
-Create temporary session key (ephemeral keypair)
+Create a temporary session key (ephemeral keypair)

 const sessionPrivateKey = generatePrivateKey();